papsti/macpan-workshop/syllabus.md

 After participating in the workshop, modellers will be able to do the following.

-* Determine if compartmental modelling is an appropriate tool for a particular applied public health problem.
-* Use `macpan2` to create a simple compartmental model for a real public health problem.
+* Use `macpan2` to create a simple compartmental model for a public health problem.
 * Navigate the [documentation](https://canmod.github.io/macpan2) to learn how to solve compartmental modelling problems that `macpan2` is able to solve.
 * Suggest improvements to `macpan2`.